 No vehicle suits every traveler.
 A Class B RV does require thoughtful packing.

-That said, smart layouts and quality craftsmanship help maximize every inch.
-At The Vansmith, unmatched craftsmanship built to roam further is central to how we approach space efficiency and durability.
+That said, smart layouts and solid craft help make the most of every inch.
+At The Vansmith, unmatched craft built to roam further is central to how we approach space use and long-term strength.

 Key Features of Ford Transit Class B RVs